Accessory visual structures: Eyelid

+Eyelash

+The eyelashes are the numerous hairs that grow along the eyelid margin and are highly sensitive to touch.
+They function to heighten protection of the eye by catching dust and debris via blinking, and to regulate evaporation of the tear film of the cornea.
+Eyelashes are also important in human society and beauty standards, as prominent lashes draw attention to the eyes and thus are a universally desirable facial feature.

 Conjunctiva

 The conjunctiva is a tissue that lines the inside of the eyelids and covers the sclera.
 It is composed of unkeratinized, stratified squamous epithelium with goblet cells, and stratified columnar epithelium.
 The conjunctiva is basically transparent, and the white colour we see is actually sclera.

 Lacrimal apparatus

 The lacrimal apparatus is the physiological system containing the orbital structures for tear production and drainage.
 It consists of: